ant-design/ant-design-web3/packages/web3/src/ethereum/index.md

 - Use the `simple` mode to simplify the interface.
 - Manually configure `queryClient` for easy subsequent customization of related configurations.

+## Customize Wagmi configuration

+In general, we do not recommend customizing the wagmi configuration.
+When you customize the wagmi configuration and pass it to `WagmiWeb3ConfigProvider`, it will override the default configuration we automatically generate.

+<code src="./demos/wagmi-config.tsx"></code>

 ## EIP6963

 Automatically add wallets based on EIP6963.
 Under the [EIP6963](https://eips.ethereum.org/EIPS/eip-6963) protocol, it can avoid conflicts caused by users installing multiple wallets, and can automatically identify the wallets that users have installed.